ArmoredColony/ARMORED-Toolkit/README.md

 Enable the "Armored Toolkit" add-on in your preferences and  select what resources you are interested in.

-## I only care about X script, can I steal it?
+## I only care about X script, can I take it?
 Sure!

 Inside the Armored-Toolkit folder there's a sub-folder called **Operators**.
 Everything there is self contained so you can easily extract individual scripts that interest you and disable/delete my add-on afterwards.